alextim/astro-lib/packages/astro-webmanifest/README.md

 });
 ```

-Put a source file for icons generation to the `src/images` folder.
+Next put a source file for icons generation to the `src/images` folder.

 Now, [build your site for production](https://docs.astro.build/en/reference/cli-reference/#astro-build) via the `astro build` command.
 You should find your _web manifest_, all icons, favicons under `dist/` folder!